Oh, Al Fin Existen Package Managers Para C++?

 WORKDIR /code

-Version Control with Vckpg
+Version Control con Vckpg

 When you make a project that uses vcpkg, there are two ways to use vcpkg.
 Classic mode lets you just install packages the same way you would with a system package manager.
 That’s not great though when you are trying to follow good development practices.
 Instead, the recommended mode is manifest mode.
 To use manifest mode all you need to do is add a manifest file, which can be as simple as this: